-TEAM ACCESS REMOVAL 8
+TEAM ACCESS REMOVAL 0

-Please confirm that you would like to remove AD HOC access from the team PRODUCTION OPERATIONS .
-This will affect all members of the team.
-If you would like to only remove access for this particular user, please remove them from the team. ł
+Please confirm that you would like to remove PRODUCTION OPERATIONS .
+This will affect a like to only remove access for this particular team. all members o f the team.
+If you would d

-CANCEL REMOVE TEAM ACCES ss
+CANCEL REMOVE TEAM ACCE SS